MicrosoftDocs/data-api-builder-docs/data-api-builder/database-specific-features.md

 ```

 The @authorize directive with roles:["role1","authenticated"] restricts access to the title field to only users with the roles "role1" and "authenticated".
-For authenticated requestors, the system role 'authenticated' is automatically assigned, eliminating the need for x-ms-api-role.
-However, if anonymous access is desired, omitting the authorize directive is recommended.
+For authenticated requestors, the system role 'authenticated' is automatically assigned, eliminating the need for `X-MS-API-ROLE` header.
+If the authenticated request needs to be executed in context of `role1`, it should be accompanied with the value of request header `X-MS-API-ROLE` set to `role1`.
+However, if anonymous access is desired, you must omit the authorize directive.

 The `@model` directive is utilized to establish a correlation between this GraphQL object type and the corresponding entity name in the runtime config.
 The directive is formatted as: `@model(name:"<Entity_Name>")`